 doors and other commonly contacted materials clean, using an appropriate

 Now to some other steps to strengthen your body, allowing your immune system to work as efficiently as possible.
 These will not technically ‘boost’ the immune system.
 The immune system, like any bodily system, will always do its best possible job to keep you healthy.
 Without adequate healthy choices, such as listed below, the immune system will be restricted in its function and won’t be able to work to its best capacity.
-In many ways, a healthy defence is the BEST Coronavirus treatment.
+In many ways, a healthy defence is the BEST Coronavirus approach.

 Eating a healthy, balanced diet will provide the tools your immune system needs to fight viruses and bacteria.
 Think of nutrition like the ‘fuel‘ the body uses.
 A car needs the right fuel to work its best and produce the best performance.
 Having a diet low in processed food and sugar will be best.
 Unsaturated healthy fats should be vital, as their play a big part in the immune system.
 These include avocados, nuts, fatty fish like salmon and olive oil.
 Saturated fats from clean sources, such as grass fed beef, will also help.
 Avoid all trans-fats, such as found in fried and processed foods.